Unity-Technologies/hello-cube-ecs-training/notes-for-instructor.md

 ![](markdown-resources/01-MonoBehaviour-Project.png)

 You should start in `RotatingCubeSpawner.cs` and quickly explain how the CubeSpawner will spawn the rotating cubes.
 After showing the cube spawning logic, go to `RotatingCube.cs` and show how the cube rotates around the Y axis.

-### Data Oriented Design
-Here, you should take a few moments to talk about data oriented design, which is the **most crucial** concept to get across for the whole training.
-It is not merely doing everything with arrays (although that tends to be the case since linear array accesses are fast); it's a higher level concept where you understand all the data you have to start with and what form you must transform it to in order to solve the problem.
-When you know your data, what it starts off as and what you're trying to transform it to, many things are revealed that either makes implementing a solution very easy or forces you to redesign the data in a way to make a high quality, performant solution.
-All trainees should be asked to think about the rotating cube problem and be able to answer the following questions:

-1. What is your input data?
-2. What is your output data?
-3. What is the minimum set of input/output for the problem?
-4. What ranges of values do you expect for your inputs and outputs?

-Answers for this specific rotating cube problem:

-> Inputs:
->
-> 1. Transform (specifically, the rotation quaternion).
-> 2. Time.
-> 3. Rotation rate.
->
-> Outputs:
->
-> 1. Transform.
->
-> (The above inputs and outputs are also minimal)
->
-> Expected input ranges:
->
-> 1. Transform
->    - Position should not change from cube's original spawn position.
->    - Scale should remain 1.0f.
->    - Rotation will vary with the quaternion.y in range [-1, 1] and quaternion.w in range [-1, 1].
-> 2. Time is frame time, so we expect it to be in the range (0, 33.33] milliseconds.
-> 3. Rotation rate is constant and we expect it to be 90 degrees per second.
->
-> Expected output ranges:
->
-> 1. Transform expected output is same as input.

-Spend some time to go over trainee responses and compare with the given solutions.
-After this is done, pose a question for trainees to think about:

-> How do these answers change if this sample is modified to handle mouse input?
-For example, the cubes should only rotate if the mouse is hovering over a cube (assume that hovering is determined by a sphere vs ray intersection or some other simple intersection test).

 Parameters such as the number of cubes in the X axis, Z axis, and speed of rotation can be set on the CubeSpawner's `RotatingCubeSpawner` component: